twentyfortysix/raix-push-demo/README.md

 ## the problem
 The push notifications are not delivered on iso device (I have not tested the Android in this test version)

+The app runs on localhost and on remote ios device in developement mode.
+The app correctly asks for notification permission.
+Server is able to send send notification but the notification is never delivered to ios device (even to unfocused app).